Syria says it would not use chemical arms, even against Israel

-MOSCOW Damascus will not use chemical weapons against its own citizens, or in the event of war with its neighbour Israel, Syria's Information Minister was quoted as saying on Wednesday.
+MOSCOW Damascus will not use chemical weapons against its own citizens, or in the event of war with its neighbor Israel, Syria's Information Minister was quoted as saying on Wednesday.

 A senior Israeli intelligence officer said on Tuesday that Syrian government forces had used chemical weapons against rebels fighting to overthrow President Bashar al-Assad.

-But the assessment was met with scepticism by the United States which has declared any use of chemical weapons in Syria's two-year-old civil war a "red line" that could trigger intervention.
+But the assessment was met with skepticism by the United States which has declared any use of chemical weapons in Syria's two-year-old civil war a "red line" that could trigger intervention.

 The Syrian government and rebels each accused the other of launching a chemical attack near the northern city of Aleppo last month.